INTRODUCTION: Concepts, Terms, and Assumptions related to this Stress Tester

 you would NOT need to deal with this, also known as Sequence of Returns Risk, or SRR.

-You provide six inputs:
+You provide five inputs:

 Portfolio Yield, NET of inflation